πŸ€” What's the difference between Parsio and Airparser?

 Airparser is a modern, LLM-powered document parser built for flexibility.

-Instead of writing prompts or relying on fixed rules, Airparser lets you:
+Instead of writing prompts or relying on fixed rules, Airparser lets you define a structured extraction schema and choose the best parsing setup for each inbox.

 Key capabilities of Airparser include:

-Better handling of documents with frequently changing layouts
+• Better handling of documents with frequently changing layouts, scanned files, and visually complex documents

-Overall, Airparser is more general-purpose than Parsio and can handle a wider variety of document types β especially when no pre-trained model exists.
+Overall, Airparser is more general-purpose than Parsio and can handle a wider variety of document types - especially when layout understanding matters or no pre-trained model exists.

 Why did we create Airparser as a separate product?